Ghostscript

 Ghostscript is a suite of software based on an interpreter for Adobe Systems' PostScript and Portable Document Format (PDF) page description languages.
-Its main purposes are the rasterization of documents in these language, the display or printing of document pages, and conversion between PostScript and PDF files.
+Its main purposes are the rasterization of documents in these languages, the display or printing of document pages, and conversion between PostScript and PDF files.

 Features

 Ghostscript can be used as a raster image processor (RIP) for raster computer printers—for instance, as an input filter of line printer daemon—or as the RIP engine behind PostScript and PDF viewers.
 It can also be used as a file format converter, such as PostScript to PDF converter.
 The ps2pdf conversion program comes with the Ghostscript distribution.

 Ghostscript can also serve as the back-end for PDF to raster image (png, tiff, jpeg, etc.) converter; this is often combined with a PostScript printer driver in "virtual printer" PDF creators.
 As it takes the form of a language interpreter, Ghostscript can also be used as a general purpose programming environment.

 Ghostscript has been ported to many operating systems, including Unix-like systems, classic Mac OS, OpenVMS, Microsoft Windows, Plan 9, MS-DOS, FreeDOS, OS/2, ArcaOS, Atari TOS, RISC OS and AmigaOS.